sdegutis/Novo-Cantico/app/model/blog/posts/2022-02-26-hitting-the-philosophical-restart-button-on-web-development/content.md

 Instead, we now have a post object *in memory already*, and we can *push* a route with the method GET, the path `/posts/${post.date.toISODate()}-${post.slug}.html`, and a request handler that has this `BlogPost` object in lexical scope, already pre-rendered as much HTML as it can, and just renders the rest and returns the HTML.

 So what do you have now?
 A robust web server that runs a very small amount of JavaScript code in the extremely fast V8 engine on each HTTP request, without doing a single DB lookup or file IO or actually *anything async at all*.
+Fellow senior devs know that running a JavaScript function is *extremely fast*, almost negligible. *And that's all our server does now.*

 Since this is orthogonal to what you actually *deliver* to the front-end, if you use proper front-end techniques and optimizations, such as the static-route-generating helper function I mentioned in the last blog post (used to serve the image below), you can create extremely fast-loading websites.
 For example, this is the Lighthouse score my own personal website got: